Dine Around the World with NE1 Newcastle Restaurant Week

 Of course, the USA is surrounded on all sides by countries offering their own brilliant cuisines which you can try here in the heart of Newcastle with Restaurant Week.

-Moving towards West Asia now, for a taste of authentic dishes right in the heart of Newcastle.
+We’re taking a trip to the Middle East and Africa now, for a taste of authentic dishes right in the heart of Newcastle.

 Japan